brookr/oop_deck_of_cards/README.md

 <h2>Overview</h2>

 <p>
-I wanted to be able to create cards with a particular suit and rank and check to see if the card already existed so there wouldn't be duplicate cards in the deck.
+I wanted to create cards with a particular suit and rank and check to see if the card already existed so there wouldn't be duplicate cards in the deck.
 </p>

 <h2>Sources</h2>